 Direct mail software can be used for both business-to-consumer (B2C) and business-to-business (B2B) marketing.
 While the software is often the same, the way enterprise marketers leverage it may differ depending on your strategy.
 Let's take a look at some of the key differences.

 B2C marketing teams have been sending mail directly to consumers since long before the internet was even a gleam in anyone's eye.
-Because of that, their campaigns are often more complex and larger scale than a business-to-business marketing strategy.
+Because of that, their direct mail campaigns are often more complex and larger scale than a business-to-business marketing strategy.